Harvard-AI-and-Robotics-Lab/FairnessGuarantee/README.md

-# Impact of Disease Prevalence and Data Distribution on Fairness Guarantees in Equitable Deep Learning
+# Impact of Data Distribution on Fairness Guarantees in Equitable Deep Learning

 ## Dataset